-Eligible to apply are PhD students enrolled at PhF (incl. leave of absence during publication phase).
+Eligible to apply are PhD students enrolled at PhF until the publication of the dissertation (incl. leave of absence during publication phase).
 There is no claim for full coverage of costs.
 Maximal funding will be matched pro rata if employment or PhD studies started during the course of the year.
 Costs of less than 50 CHF will not be funded.

 Please apply only after the service has been completed.
 The application must be received in writing at the Dean's Office no later than two months after receipt of invoice for the service.
 Extension of deadline is excluded.
 Last date for application: 1 December 2021.